 Don't drive with your nannies on!

-With active handling in competition mode, yaw control is still active and using the rear brakes to correct slides/excessive yaw on corner entry and exit.
 This causes the rear brakes to run hot, and in my case one of the rotors cracked as it cooled down in the pit.
 I even heard the *PING* as it happened.

 305 to 330 mm brake rotor

-After some research online, I found that the C6 with the Z51 option code uses a larger 330 mm brake rotor, but share the same caliper and parking brake dimensions.
+After some research online, I found that the C6 with the Z51 option code uses a larger 330 mm brake rotor, but still share the same caliper and parking brake dimensions.

 Plus